Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.QueryNFTMintedRequest"></a>

 ### QueryNFTMintedRequest
+Deprecated: use QueryMintedRequest

 QueryNFTMintedRequest is the request type for the Query/NFTMinted RPC method.

-Note: deprecated (use QueryMintedRequest)

 | Field | Type | Label | Description |